workshopdemos/test4z/testdrive/README_TEST.md

 <img src='images/devx/devx14.png' width='65%'>

+Let's fix the test so it is not failing again.

-Go to line number 196.
+Go to line number 192.
+Locate a code block which looks like the one on the screenshot.
-Change the value from 900 to 9.
+Change the value back from 900 to 9.
+Save the file.
 Reference screenshot:

 <img src='images/devx/devx15.png' width='65%'>